movementkitchen/website/src/pages/movement-coaching/index.md

 You can choose between in-person sessions in our London E10 studio, online sessions or the physical-online combination.

 With online sessions you can log in on two devices, so we can have a view from two different angles.
-You also get the bonus of full session recordings for you to keep.
+You also get the bonus of session recordings.

 ### Practical Details